Sentieon/sentieon-dnaseq/README.rst

 -------------

 This documents describes the capabilities of Sentieon DNAseq pipeline matching different versions of GATK germline pipelines.
-If you have any additional questions, please contact the technical support at Sentieon Inc. at support@sentieon.com.
+If you have any additional questions, please visit https://www.sentieon.com/support or contact the technical support at Sentieon Inc. at support@sentieon.com.

 Input and references